澳门六合彩资料

 Below we give an overview of these additional provisions and how they may impact employers.

-Delivery of Make Work Pay Commitments
+Delivery of Make Work Pay commitments

 In its Next Steps paper, the Government outlines a new set of commitments that involve changes through non-legislative routes.
 These include: